Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-keyframe-animation-floating-blocks.md

 ## Browser support

-CSS Animation is widely supported, just Opera struggles.
+CSS Animation is widely supported.
+Just Opera struggles.

 There is no direct polyfill at the time of writing.
 You can, however, use the `JavaScript animate({})` function to achieve this result.